Transformation Intelligence Engine

 0–30 cosmetic UI change.
 40–60 several steps reshuffle.
 70–100 fundamentally new way of working.

-How much the change threatens people's sense of expertise, role or seniority.
-'I was the expert on the old system' is a classic high-identity signal.
+How much the change threatens people's expertise, influence and standing.
+'I was the expert' is a classic high signal.

 No role or status shiftRedefines who is valuable